Ed-Fi-Alliance-OSS/Ed-Fi-ODS/Utilities/DataLoading/EdFi.BulkLoadClient.Console/readme.md

 |      y       |       year       | The target school year for the web API (e.g., 2018)                                                       |

 ## New for 5.2.0
-* Passing in the base url to the Ods/Api is now required.
+* Passing in the base url to the Ods/Api will now obtain information from the ODS/API version endpoint.
 * The application will use the base url and determine the endpoints for ApiUrl, MetadataUrl, and OAuthUrl.
 * Settings can be set in the appsettings.json and/or passed in by command line arguments.
 Command line arguments will override any settings in the appsettings.json.